 The villages of Pennard and Southgate

-A spacious house with 2 separate wings, ideal for sharing groups.
-On a quiet road beside Pennard Golf links and the path to Three Cliffs Bay and the Coastal Walk.
-6 bedrooms; 3 en-suites and 2 bathrooms.
-Linen & towels provided.
+A spacious house & lovely garden, with its annex, bookable separately or jointly.
+On a quiet lane by Pennard Golf links leading to Pobbles & Three Cliffs Bay.
+Total of 6 bedrooms (4+2 per wing); 3 en-suites & 2 bathrooms.
+Linen/ towels provided.
 Full CH.
 Pets welcome.

 Three Cliff Bay is one of the most photographed areas of Gower and is also commonly known as Three Cliffs.

 This is where it gets really exciting.
 A wooded valley with a fresh water river (Pennard Pill) meandering through a vast open space surrounded by sand dunes and limestone features before flowing into the sea.
 Great.

 Pobbles Bay is another popular but more secluded beach.
 Surrounded by limestone cliffs and sand dunes you can see right to the end of Oxwich Bay on a clear day.

 Pwlldu is a very secluded bay.
 Very pebbly, picturesque and romantic.